REMnux/salt-states/README.md

 echo "file_client: local" > /etc/salt/minion
 ```

-8. Run the following commands as root (start with `sudo -s`)  to clone this repository and direct SaltStack to install REMnux:
+8. Run the following commands as root (start with `sudo -s`)  to clone this repository and direct SaltStack to install the standalone version of REMnux.
+As a reminder, this assumes you  created the user named "remnux" as part of the Ubuntu installation process.

 ```bash
 git clone https://github.com/REMnux/salt-states.git /srv/salt